Skip to content

 • Activities that have already taken place or start before we confirm our grant

-• Any costs you incur when putting together your application
+• Any costs organisations incur when putting together an application

-• Fundraising activities for your organisation or others
+• Fundraising activities for an organisation or others

 • Items that are purchased on behalf of another organisation